wtfleming/wtfleming.github.io/_posts/2014-05-24-clojure-beaglebone-part-1-install-java-leiningen.markdown

 ---
 layout: post
-title:  "Clojure and ClojureScript on the BeagleBone part 1 - Installing Java, Leiningen, and Emacs 24"
+title:  "Clojure on the BeagleBone part 1 - Installing Java, Leiningen, and Emacs 24"
 date:   2014-05-24 14:11:46
 categories: beaglebone clojure
 ---

+# Intro
+- In part 1 of this series we see how to install Java and [Leiningen][leiningen] on a [BeagleBone][beaglebone].
+- In [part 2][part-2] we use the BeagleBone to blink a LED on a breadboard using Clojure.

-The [BeagleBone][beaglebone] is a low cost ($55) ARM linux board capable of running Linux.
+The [BeagleBone][beaglebone] is a small and low cost ($55) 1Ghz ARM board with 512Mb of RAM capable of running Linux.

 ![BeagleBone Black]({{ site.url }}/images/beagleboneblack.jpg)